magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_V_Makudonarudo.md

 She froze.
 It was Namewee’s song, a parody she had once laughed at in passing.
 But now the words struck like triggers:

-**Makudonarudo** —She found herself miming a greedy bite into an invisible burger.
+**Makudonarudo** —> She found herself miming a greedy bite into an invisible burger.

-**Guguru Toiletto** —She stumbled around, frantic, searching for a toilet in a maze-like mall.
+**Guguru Toiletto** —> She stumbled around, frantic, searching for a toilet in a maze-like mall.

-**Kitto Katto** —She pretended to unwrap chocolate, eyes melting into sweetness, cheeks flushing as if receiving it from a secret lover.
+**Kitto Katto** —> She pretended to unwrap chocolate, eyes melting into sweetness, cheeks flushing as if receiving it from a secret lover.

-**Dizunirando** —She rode an imaginary carousel, laughing with a girlish delight she had long buried.
+**Dizunirando** —> She rode an imaginary carousel, laughing with a girlish delight she had long buried.

 **Kōhī Kēki.
 Aisukurīmu Konbini.** —She played a shop girl in a convenience store, eager, breathless, selling coffee, cake, ice cream, every gesture exaggerated, ridiculous, alive.

 The music whipped her into motion.
 She lost control, every lyric a cue, every beat a command.
 She was no longer in her room but back in the rehearsal space, back in the freedom she had denied herself.

-At the final shout—
+At the final shout -

 **“Ba-ka-ya-ro-u!”**